 sudo fdisk -l

-Now we need to create a directory in Raspberry Pi where the drive could be mounted.
+Now we need to create a directory in Raspberry Pi where the drive can be mounted.
 You can create mount directory anywhere you want, but it is recommended to do it in /mnt directory.
 So we enter command:

 sudo mkdir /mnt/16GBdrive